SUPER-TADORY/PrimGeoSeg/README.md

 ## Pre-training & Finetuning
-Our experimental code is heavily based on [the previous great work](https://github.com/Project-MONAI/research-contributions/tree/main/SwinUNETR/BTCV).
-Pre-training task for PrimGeoSeg dataset is segmentation task which is same as downstream task, and you can perform PrimGeoSeg pre-training by replacing input 3D medical image segmentation dataset to PrimGeoSeg dataset.
-Also, you can pre-train your original architecture by replacing the architecture part in the code.
+This project builds upon the groundbreaking work found in the MONAI Research Contributions, specifically focusing on the SwinUNETR/BTCV implementation.
+Our approach involves an innovative application of this existing framework for the segmentation task using the PrimGeoSeg dataset.

+### Pre-Training with PrimGeoSeg
+The core of our experiment lies in adapting the pre-training process to the PrimGeoSeg dataset.
+Originally designed for 3D medical image segmentation, this methodology can be seamlessly transitioned to work with the PrimGeoSeg dataset.
+To do so, simply replace the input dataset in the code with PrimGeoSeg, while keeping the segmentation task consistent with the downstream task.

+###  Customizing the Architecture
+In addition to dataset adaptation, our project offers flexibility in terms of architectural modifications.
+If you're looking to implement your own architecture, this can be easily achieved by replacing the architecture component in the codebase with your design.
+This feature allows for extensive experimentation and adaptation, tailoring the project to meet various research needs.

 ## Cite